-The groundwater map below, developed by the U.S. Geological Survey (USGS), shows the current water levels in the Maryland Real-Time Groundwater Level Network as of May 4.
-Most wells (13 out of 18) displayed are in the "Normal" or "Above Normal" range with some local exceptions.
-The map of Potomac Basin monitoring wells for the Water Supply Outlook was unavailable at the time of this update.
-In the map below, the USGS defines "Normal" as between the 25th and 75th percentiles, and "Below Normal" as between the 10th and 24th percentile.
+The groundwater map below, developed by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in most monitoring wells in the Potomac basin are in the "Normal" range.
+Wells with a gray dot inside the symbol identify Water Supply Outlook wells.
+In this map, the USGS defines "Normal" as between the 25th and 75th percentiles, and "Below Normal" as between the 10th and 24th percentile.
+"Much Below Normal" is defined as below the 10th percentile.